SallesLeonardo/brsenators_expenses/README.md

 ## Data Mining and Analysis

-The project strategically employed data mining techniques to uncover spending trends and patterns across different dimensions.
-By analyzing the data based on political parties, states, expense categories, and suppliers, the project provided valuable insights into senators' spending behaviors.
+The project employed data mining techniques to uncover spending trends and patterns across different dimensions.
+By analyzing the data based on political parties, states, expense categories and suppliers, the project provided valuable insights into senators' spending behaviors.

 ## Interactive Visualization